Galaxy Metallicity Gradients in the Reionization Epoch from the FIRE-2 Simulations: Results

 In this section, we examine the correlations between metallicity gradients and key kinematic indicators: gas velocity dispersion ($\sigma$), the degree of rotational support ($v_\mathrm{c}/\sigma$), and the deviation to dispersion ratio ($\Delta v/2\sigma$), measured within $R_{90}$ for all gas particles.

-Following \citet{Kassin2012, Girard2020}, galaxy with $v_\mathrm{c}/\sigma>1$ is classified as ``rotationally supported'', all EoR galaxies are expected to lack well-ordered disk structures and instead exhibit irregular or clumpy morphologies.
+Following \citet{Kassin2012, Girard2020}, galaxy with $v_\mathrm{c}/\sigma>1$ is classified as ``rotationally supported'', all EoR galaxies are expected to lack well-ordered disk structures and instead exhibit irregular or clumpy morphologies in this study.
 Consequently, strong correlations between structural kinematics and metallicity gradients may not yet be established.
 This is reflected in the left panel of Fig.~\ref{fig:gala_alphatos-vs}, where metallicity gradients show no clear linear correlation with velocity dispersion.
 While hints of non-monotonic behavior (e.g. rise-fall-rise trends) may be present, the current sample size is insufficient to draw firm conclusions.

 Similarly, the right panel of Fig.~\ref{fig:gala_alphatos-vs} shows only a very weak correlation between metallicity gradients and $v_\mathrm{c}/\sigma$.
 Moreover, the values of $v_\mathrm{c}/\sigma$ are generally low, with the majority clustered at $\lesssim 0.2$, which further limits the statistical significance of any observed trend.
 This reinforces the interpretation that coherent rotational support is not yet established in almost all EoR galaxies.
+We note, however, that this refers to the lack of a clear linear correlation within the limited $v_\mathrm{c}/\sigma$ dynamic range; it does not rule out the presence of non-linear or higher-order dependencies.

-In contrast, Fig.~\ref{fig:gala_alphatodvs} reveals a strong positive correlation between metallicity gradient and $\Delta v_\mathrm{los}/2\sigma$: as $\Delta v_\mathrm{los}/2\sigma$ increases, gradients become progressively flatter.
+In contrast, Fig.~\ref{fig:gala_alphatodvs} suggests a positive correlation between metallicity gradient and $\Delta v_\mathrm{los}/2\sigma$: as $\Delta v_\mathrm{los}/2\sigma$ increases, gradients become progressively flatter.
 The same trend holds for the radial and tangential directions.
 This indicates that high-velocity gas flows play a critical role in regulating the spatial distribution of metals in irregular galaxies.
 Such flows can flatten gradients through a combination of metal-rich outflows, inflows of low-metallicity gas that dilute central enrichment, or enhanced turbulent mixing across large spatial scales.
 As previously discussed, intense starbursts rapidly enrich the dense central regions of galaxies, producing steep negative gradients.
 Feedback-driven winds then redistribute metals more uniformly throughout the ISM, flattening the gradient and promoting chemical homogeneity.
 These gas flows can also suppress star formation by reducing density and disrupting the formation of cold, dense gas clumps.